International Student Social Networking Project

 Do your teenage students spend time on social networks?
 Would your younger students enjoy working directly with their peers abroad?
-Japan Society of New York, working with Tokyo City University, has established Going Global, a free, secure social networking system (like Facebook or mixi, but safer) to help connect your students’ natural excitement over using social networking with established curricular goals.
-The Going Global Social Networking Project (goglobalsns.org) consists of a series of flexible projects, connected to the teaching goals of the participating schools, designed to engage students of all abilities and interests in authentic, fun, educational international exchange.
-This project began in September 2011 with over 750 students in over 20 schools in the United States, Japan and Pakistan, and continues to expand.
+Japan Society of New York, working with Tokyo City University, has established Going Global, a free, secure social networking system (like Facebook or Mixi, but safer) to help connect your students' natural excitement over using social networking with established curricular goals.
+The Going Global Social Networking Project consists of a series of flexible projects, connected to the teaching goals of the participating schools, designed to engage students of all abilities and interests in authentic, fun, educational international exchange.
+This project began in September 2011, and over 1500 students in over twenty schools in the United States, Japan and Pakistan have participated in 2013-2014 school year.
 All activities take place on a secure, closed network accessible only to students and teachers involved in this project.
 Participation is free of charge.

 Sample 2014/2015 Projects Include

 - Friendship: The project is for elementary school students to appreciate commonalities and differences, to understand who they are, to understand each other, and to improve communication skills.

 - The Four Seasons Project: Students ask: What do the four seasons look like in your part of the world?
 Students from different countries share images of seasonal themes and events.